Codium-ai/pr-agent/docs/DESCRIBE.md

 ### Markers template
-To enable markers, set `pr_description.use_description_markers=true`. markers enable to easily integrate user's content and auto-generated content, with a template-like mechanism.
+To enable markers, set `pr_description.use_description_markers=true`.
+Markers enable to easily integrate user's content and auto-generated content, with a template-like mechanism.

 For example, if the PR original description was:
 ```